rloutlaw/JavaSDKDocs/outlawSDKDocs/download.md

 ---
-title: Download the Azure SDK for Java | Microsoft Docs
+title: Azure development for Java | Microsoft Docs
 description: Learn how to download the Azure SDK for Java, with sample code provided for Maven projects.
 services: ''
 documentationcenter: java